Skip to main content

 Misclassification of your workers and payments can lead to hefty IRS penalties and potential IRS notices.
 Thus, payers must know which form to fill out for what type of workers to comply with the IRS regulations.

-When to issue W-2 or W-9 form?
+When should a W-2 or W-9 form be issued?
 What’s the difference between employee and contractor?

-In this comparison of W-2 vs W-9, we’ll talk about the difference between W-2 and W-9 form with a side-by-side comparison and when should payer collect the two forms.
+In this comparison of W-2 vs W-9, we’ll talk about the difference between W-2 and W-9 forms with a side-by-side comparison, and when should payer collect the two forms.

 Who is considered a “Payer”?